-- → Computed tomography (CT), spine (cervical, thoracic, or lumbar) is not considered appropriate if ANY of the following is TRUE: - The patient has undergone advanced imaging of the same body part within 3 months without undergoing treatment or developing new or worsening symptoms; OR

-- If ANY of the following is TRUE if contrast is used. - History of anaphylactic allergic reaction to iodinated contrast media; OR - Renal insufficiency and no detailed guidelines have been provided; OR - Chronic neck pain; OR - Plexopathy (non-traumatic, with or without malignancy) including ANY of the following: - Brachial; OR - Lumbosacral.
+- → Computed tomography (CT), spine (cervical, thoracic, or lumbar) is not considered appropriate if ANY of the following is TRUE: - History of anaphylactic allergic reaction to iodinated contrast media if contrast is used22; OR - Chronic neck pain6; OR - Plexopathy (non-traumatic, with or without malignancy) including ANY of the following19: - Brachial; OR - Lumbosacral.

-\NOTE: CT in patients with claustrophobia should be requested at the discretion of the ordering provider.
+NOTE: CT in patients with claustrophobia should be requested at the discretion of the ordering provider.

-\\NOTE: CT in pregnant patients should be requested at the discretion of the ordering provider and obstetric care provider.
+NOTE: CT in pregnant patients should be requested at the discretion of the ordering provider and obstetric care provider.